capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

   * Background
   * Programming Language
   * Quest Description
-* If a multiplayer quest is made, then a room/party code must be generated so others can join party with the user who created the quest.
+* If a multiplayer quest is made, then a room/party code must be generated so others can use this code to form/join a party with the user who created the quest.
 * Users must be able to join existing parties/rooms with the correct code.
 * Users can create guilds to host multiple guild parties and assign multiple quests.
 * Users can start, play, and finish a quest solo or with a party.
 * For multiplayer quests, users must take turns answering a question/problem within a quest.

+* The quest/game component must be loaded and presented on a 2D plane filling the entire screen.
-* Game must include a timer for each party member.
+* The quest/game component must include a timer for each party member.
-* Game must be able to generate coding problems based on topic and difficulty chosen.
+* The quest/game component must be able to generate coding problems based on topic and difficulty chosen.
 * Chosen background from the quest form must display during the ongoing quest.

 * Users can opt out or leave a started quest.